Saptarshighoshdastidar/JPMorgan-Chase-Virtual-Intership/JPMorgan-Chase-Virtual-Internship-master/README.md

 Project Title: Virtual Intership.
 Overview: Completed Task's that we Asigned to me during this Intership.
-Along with the Certificate , the Task's are also add for better clarification.
+Along with the Certificate , the Task's are also added for better clarification.

 ## For any queries/doubts: